Introduction to GenomicBreaks

 main part of the object, and the query genome information

-(right) is contained in the metadata columns (mcols
+(right) is contained in the metadata columns (mcols) of the

 structure.
 Information on contig or scaffold length is optionaly loaded